DominikGolebiewski/dbt-macro-polo/README.md

 The warehouse name is dynamically constructed using:
 - Environment prefix (from `warehouse_config`)
 - Warehouse size (based on run type)

+If full refresh size is not provided, the warehouse size will be the same as the incremental size.
+View materialisation will always use the incremental size even if full refresh size is provided.
+Any other materialisation type other then `view`, `table` or `incremental` will use the target warehouse size.

 ## Contributing 🤝